FPI FUNDLINK

 chart-afc-1

-Classic with American Funds (AFC) applies FPI’s tactical asset-allocation strategy to a universe of American Funds.
+Classic (AFC) applies FPI’s tactical asset-allocation strategy to a universe of American Funds.
 The strategy is designed to use fundamental, monetary, technical, sentiment, and momentum indicators to identify intermediate-term to long-term market trends.

 Factsheet